IsMyBand/stealthistalk/rocking_friends.md

 -------------------
 [wiki](http://technicalminds.in/wp-content/uploads/2014/01/jdkdiagram.jpg)

+<blockquote>The goal here is a kind of <i><a href="https://duckduckgo.com/?q=sky+is+over&ia=lyrics">world is over</a></i> pain, so... no just one world, but many.
+No matter where your code awakes on.
+It must [go ahead](https://duckduckgo.com/?q=occupy+wall+street).</blockquote>

+Just as if someone, like you and me, wish [to come real](https://duckduckgo.com/?q=portishead+mysterons&ia=lyrics) or, at least, to be in execution mode, no matter where [we fall our seed](http://programmers.stackexchange.com/questions/102090/why-isnt-java-used-for-modern-web-application-development).
+Platform independent like.

 You know, girl, those letters up there on the title of such a friend-section, rules the band [old-school](https://en.wikipedia.org/wiki/Java_version_history#JDK_1.0) path, 20 years past.
 So this text will be freaking disgusting [draconian staff](https://www.google.es/search?q=PARADISE+LOST-+Draconian+Times).

 Ok, let's say, running into town like [cowboys from hell](https://www.youtube.com/watch?v=i97OkCXwotE).
 Ain't *Jawa* rock? without [remorse](https://www.youtube.com/watch?v=EPA2rEsIgSU)!
 More old staff!